NVlabs/FPSci/docs/general_config.md

 ```

 ## Scene Control
+The `sceneName` parameter allows the user to control the scene in which the application is run.
+If unspecified, the `sceneName` comes from:

+1. An inherited experiment-level `sceneName` parameter
+2. The last specified session-level `sceneName` parameter (in time)
+3. The `App::m_defaultScene` field within the source (currently set to `"FPSci Simple Hallway"` which is distributed with the repository)

+If a scene name is specified at the experiment level it will be applied to all scenes that do not have a `sceneName` specified.
+If you do not specify a `sceneName` in the experiment config, and do not specify `sceneName` for every session, then session ordering may have an impact on which scene pairs with which session.

 | Parameter Name     |Units| Description                                                            |
 |--------------------|-----|------------------------------------------------------------------------|
 |`sceneName`         |name |The `name` of the (virtual) scene (not necessarily the filename!)       |